-The prior month estimation method populates all missing data from 28 days prior.
-Missing data is only populated in between the Lock Date and Reporting End Date.
+The prior month estimation method populates all missing data from 28 days prior to the required date.
+Missing data is only populated for days in between the Lock Date and Reporting End Date.

 As shown in the diagram, missing data can "leap frog" forward multiple times if required.